 For each person enrolled in UMP Plus, the prescription drug out-of-pocket limit is $2,000 per person, with no family maximum.
 Each member must meet their own prescription drug out-of-pocket limit separately.

-Your prescription drug coinsurance up to the prescription cost-limit (see table above), when it applies, counts toward this limit.
+Your prescription drug coinsurance up to the prescription cost-limit (see table above), when it applies, counts toward your out-of-pocket limit.

 The following does not count toward the out-of-pocket limit: